Samourai-Wallet/boltzmann/README.md

 ## Notes

 Boltzmann is provided with a wrapper querying blockchain.info api in order to retrieve data related to transactions.
-Anyway, it remains possible to develop additional wrappers querying others data sources (e.g. a local bitcoin node, etc)
+Anyway, it remains possible to develop additional wrappers querying others data sources (e.g. a local bitcoin node, etc).

-## Author
+## Contributors
-Twitter: @LaurentMT
+@LaurentMT
+@kristovatlas

 ## Contributing